theotrg07/theotrg07/README.md

 - German

 ## Info
-- 🔭 I’m currently working on CoderHub
+- 🔭 I’m currently working on: A big React.js project
 - 📫 How to reach me: Discord: theo trg#5955